Walt Disney rescues Euro Disney with $1.3 billion funding deal

 | LONDON/PARIS

-LONDON/PARIS Walt Disney Co (DIS.N) has come to the rescue of its loss-making subsidiary Euro Disney (EDLP.PA) with a 1 billion-euro ($1.3 billion) funding deal announced on Monday, which could give the U.S. group total control over Europe's biggest tourist attraction.
+LONDON/PARIS Walt Disney Co (DIS.N) has come to the rescue of its loss-making subsidiary Euro Disney (EDLP.PA) with a 1 billion-euro (813.28 million pounds) funding deal announced on Monday, which could give the U.S. group total control over Europe's biggest tourist attraction.

 The deal includes a rights issue and debt restructuring which will inject 420 million euro in cash into the Euro Disney group and eliminate 600 million euros of its debt owed to Walt Disney via an equity swap.